 Last summer I was head over heels with Josh.
 He was tall, good looking and had this mischievous look about himself, so I couldn’t help but notice him while sipping on Dirty Martini in my favorite bar.
 Moments later we were chatting away with sparks flying in the air and it didn’t take me long to determine that he was quite a catch.
 That’s how we started dating.

 One Saturday afternoon we met up for a coffee before heading to his apartment for some “dessert”.
-We were seated in an outdoor terrace of his favorite coffee shop.
+We were sat at an outdoor terrace of his favorite coffee shop.
 A warm breeze was ruffling his hair and my smile was reflecting in his sunglasses.
 I was casually caressing his hand while admiring his sexy physique.
 And then he popped the question.
 No, not that kind of question you are probably thinking of right now.
 “Would you mind if we keep it casual?”.

 A few moments of awkward silence ensued.
 “You mean like seeing other people?”
 I finally asked.
 He shrugged his shoulders and mumbled something about no strings attached type of arrangement while having the most innocent look in his eyes.

 What the heck is the NSA relationship?

 When I returned back home later that day, I had to call a couple of friends who were more experienced in no strings dating department than I was.
 Before giving Josh an answer I wanted to fully understand what came in the package.

 A couple of hours later I was armed with theoretical knowledge about NSA relationships and faced the reality: I can expect anything but commitment and accountability.
 And ‘anything’ pretty much implied sex.
 Well, maybe coffee before or after it.

 After pondering over all the pros and cons of such a relationship I decided to give it a shot.
 I found Josh attractive, right?
 I didn’t want anything too serious like family and kids just yet, right?
 The chemistry between us was mind-blowing.
 What could possibly go wrong?

 Little did I know that the NSA relationship was sounding much easier in theory than it actually was in practice.